Hospital Placement Locations:

 Fees and finance

-112 UCAS tariff points (or above), BBC (A-Level), DMM (BTEC) or Access to Higher Education Diploma – a minimum of 30 Level 3 credits at merit grade or above
+2023-24 entry; 112 UCAS tariff points (or above), BBC (A-Level), DMM (BTEC), Merit (T Level) or Access to Higher Education Diploma – a minimum of 30 Level 3 credits at merit grade or above.

-Applicants are expected to hold five GCSEs grade 4/C or above to include Mathematics and English (or equivalent).
+Applicants are required to hold five GCSEs grade 4/C or above to include Mathematics and English (or equivalent).

 For applicants whose first language is not English, but who have been living in the UK for less than 2 years (or have not lived in the UK at all), we will accept IELTS or the University of Suffolk Password test as meeting the English requirement.